Research is necessary for all creative writing projects. Learn the basics of research for creative writing from an award-winning author.

 - Maps: Google maps are great.
 You can virtually “walk” down the street to see the stores that are there, etc. However, if you’re not setting your book in the present, then you’ll need to delve a little deeper.
 For example, the National Library of Scotland has WWI trench maps online.
 Other cities and regions also offer historical maps.

-- Google Alerts: Setting google alerts for your topic lets you know whenever anything new comes out.
+- Google Alerts: Setting google alerts for your topic will let you know whenever anything new comes out.
 It allows you to keep up with the latest information, even after you’ve started writing.

 - Sources: Save a record of all your sources, so you can go back and double-check if needed.
 Buy any books that you might want to refer to over and over again.
 If you’re working off a website, you might want to save a screenshot, in case the website goes down.
 It’s also important to save a list of sources so you can give credit in your acknowledgments section.